MultiCraft/repixture/mods/rp_moon/API.md

 You should call this function after the the time of day has been changed in order for the moon phase to be updated instantly.
-It is not neccessary to call this function for any other reason.
+It is not necessary to call this function for any other reason.